osmcode/osmium-tool/man/osmium-tags-filter.md

     "type=boundary".

-If there is no equal sign ("=") in the expression only keys are matched and values can by anything.
+If there is no equal sign ("=") in the expression only keys are matched and values can be anything.
 If there is an equal sign ("=") in the expression, the key is to the left and the value to the right.
 An exclamation sign ("!") before the equal sign means: A tag with that key, but not the value(s) to the right of the equal sign.
 A leading or trailing asterisk ("\*") can be used for substring